sr99622/Cayenue/README.md

 Snapshot

 A snapshot of the currently selected camera cna be saved as jpg file.
 The snapshot will be named by the system using YYYYMMMDDHHmmSS.jpg format, unless otherwise specified in the file save dialog.
-The file save dialog can be suppressed using the checkbox labelled "Snapshot File Dlg" on the `Settings->General` tab.
+The file save dialog can be suppressed using the checkbox labeled "Snapshot File Dlg" on the `Settings->General` tab.
 There are two modes under which files may be saved, Local and Remote.
 The Local mode will use the stream currently displayed and convert that to a picture format.
 This mode will preserve the aspect ratio of the stream and any artifacts such as AI boxes drawn on the image.
 The Remote mode will address the camera directly through the network and request a snapshot of the Record Profile for the camera.
 This will generally be a higher resolution image and may be subject to latency or camera network errors.
 In the event that the camera fails to deliver the image, the Local mode will be used as a fallback.

 <image src="cayenue/resources/apply.png">